mihaiconstantin/bujo/docs/reference/scopes.md

 ## Regular Expressions

-In case you discover edge cases where the tokens are not highlighted properly, please open an issue on [GitHub](https://github.com/mihaiconstantin/bujo/issues).
+If you discover edge cases where the tokens are not appropriately highlighted, please open an issue on [GitHub](https://github.com/mihaiconstantin/bujo/issues).
 The regular expressions used for capturing the **TextMate Scopes** above can be consulted